bazmap/awesome-vector-tile-server/readme.md

 # 👋 How to contribute
 You have found new servers ?
 You spotted a mistake ?
 Feel free to contribute by forking this repo and submitting your PR.
-The curated list is generated upon the vector-tile-server-list.json file.
-It is structurated this way :
+The curated list is generated from the vector-tile-server-list.json file which is structured as follow :
 An array of objects containing these properties :
 - `name` (text) : common name of the ressource
 - `description` (text) : description of the content